libbyshoop/database-book/_sources/13MatchJoin/11SameRelation_M_M.rst

 **English Query:**

-    Find each ordered pair of skills that resides in the same town.
+    Find each ordered pair of skills that originate in the same town.

-    Find each ordered pair of achievements that tested in the same town.
+    Find each ordered pair of achievements that were tested in the same town.